moveit/moveit2_tutorials/doc/examples/perception_pipeline/perception_pipeline_tutorial.rst

 YAML Configuration file (Depth Map)
 +++++++++++++++++++++++++++++++++++

 We will have to generate a YAML configuration file for configuring the 3D sensors.
-An :panda_codedir:`example file for processing depth images <config/sensors_3d.yaml>` can be found in the panda_moveit_config repository as well.
+An :moveit_resources_codedir:`example file for processing depth images <panda_moveit_config/config/sensors_3d.yaml>` can be found in the panda_moveit_config repository as well.
 Save this file in the config folder in the robot's moveit_config package with name "sensors_3d.yaml": ::

   sensors: